About Midwest Dairy and Dairy Promotion

 A: There are many milk alternatives out there, including rice, coconut, almond, nut, hemp and soy beverages.
 However, these drinks are heavily processed and contain less nutrients than dairy.
 What sets real milk apart from milk alternatives is its nutritional package.
-Compared to milk alternatives, milk provides nine essential nutrients.
+Compared to milk alternatives, milk provides thirteen essential nutrients.
 For instance, the protein content of almond, coconut and rice milk is significantly less than the 8 grams of protein found in an 8-ounce serving of cow’s milk.

 Q: Are flavored milks a good choice for kids?

-Yes, flavored milks have their place in a well-balanced diet.
-They provide the same 13 essential nutrients as white milk,.
+A: Yes, flavored milks have their place in a well-balanced diet.
+They provide the same 13 essential nutrients as white milk.
 Research shows that flavored milk contributes just 3 percent of added sugars to kids’ diets versus sodas and fruit drinks, which account for close to half of the added sugar and deliver much less, if any, nutritional value.